12-1, 12-4 or 12? Which? What do those numbers or letters even mean? We advise you!

 5) Neutralise Unwanted Tones (Yellow, Brassiness)

-Taking this undertone into account is essential when deciding on product choice and processing time.
+Taking this undertone into account is essential when deciding on a product choice and processing time.
 In order to neutralise the undertone, a complementary tone must be used in the formula.
 A basic rule of haircolor is that cool (ash) tones neutralize warm (red or gold) tones and warm tones neutralize cool tones.
 Decide if it is too red, orange or yellow, then just choose the complementary tone that is opposite on the color wheel.

 Opposite colors neutralize each other: